-o Allow fires to burn naturally in suitable areas, yet away from homes and structures.
+o Allow fires to burn naturally in suitable areas.

 o Pursue prescribed burning in forests that would benefit from introduced fire, such as in the mixed conifer forests (89, 146-148).

 o Ensure that the preliminary step of preparing land for burning (by raking and removing uncharacteristically high fuel loads of needles and downed wood) is carried out and incorporated into restoration plans.
 These preparation steps and the subsequent prescribed burning efforts should be carried out as part of timber harvest projects as well as retained receipts projects using timber harvest funds.